Skip to main content

 In a fixed-rate, fixed-term structure, both the interest rate and the duration are defined at the time a position is created and remain unchanged until maturity.

-This structure provides:
+This provides:

-• Borrowers with upfront clarity on their rate, enabling predictable cost of capital and more efficient peer-to-peer execution.
+• Borrowers with upfront clarity on their rate, enabling a predictable cost of capital and more efficient peer-to-peer execution.

-• Lenders with guaranteed rates that are unaffected by market volatility, enabling to allocate capital over longer time periods with certainty.
+• Lenders with guaranteed rates that are unaffected by market volatility, enabling them to allocate capital over longer time periods with certainty.

 How Fixed-Rates Work on Tenor

 Tenor offers fixed-rate, fixed-term lending and borrowing through the Morpho V2 protocol.
-When a user initiates a position through Tenor, they are matched with a counterparty at an agreed rate and for a set duration on Morpho V2.
-For borrowers, the collateral currencies are deposited on the Morpho contract and funds are sourced from the counterparty programatically.
-At maturity, if the position is not renewed, the collateral deposited by the borrower can be programatically sold to repay the debt, ensuring the lender can withdraw their funds.
+When a user initiates a position through Tenor, they are matched peer-to-peer at an agreed rate and for a set duration on Morpho V2.
+For borrowers, the collateral currencies are deposited on the Morpho contract and borrowed funds are sourced from the lender programatically.